 A comprehensive hierarchical deterministic wallet implementation in pure C++, compiled to WebAssembly for cross-platform compatibility.
 BIP-32/39/44 compliant with multi-curve cryptography and multi-chain support.

 Core WebAssembly library.
-BIP-32/39/44 HD key derivation, multi-curve cryptography (secp256k1, Ed25519, NIST P-256), address generation, signing, and encryption for 50+ blockchains.
+BIP-32/39/44 HD key derivation, multi-curve cryptography, X.509 certificate issuance, wallet attestations, address generation, signing, and encryption for 50+ blockchains.

 npm install hd-wallet-wasm